8 keys to employee productivity

 5. Embrace feedback

-Performance reviews aren’t out of style – you should be giving them at least once a year.
+Performance reviews aren’t out of style – give them at least once a year.
 Ideally, you’ll also be giving on-the-spot feedback as needed throughout the year.
-Reviews and informal feedback both help you set expectations and focus on each employee as an individual.
+Reviews and informal feedback both help you set expectations and set a baseline for how to measure employee productivity.
 Just ensure your feedback is objective, constructive and goal-oriented.
 Most employees welcome feedback presented in this way.
 They want to improve their productivity and fulfill their need for contribution.

 Remember that feedback isn’t a one-way street.
 Ask your employees for their feedback as well.
 Find out what inspires them to reach goals, what they want to do in the company and what their bigger goals and dreams are.
 Ask what you could do to better help them improve their productivity.
 Maybe they need more training, more creative freedom or to understand the “why” behind their tasks.
 Encouraging open dialogue – that goes both ways – is key to building trust in the workplace.